Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 The core dashboard domains that predict risk

-Most risk profiles are shaped by patterns across a small number of domains.
-Providers should track signals that show control quality, not just service activity.
+Most regulatory risk profiles are shaped by patterns across a small number of domains.
+Providers should prioritise indicators that reflect control quality rather than activity volume.

 1) Safety and incident control